ahege/net.asam.openscenario.expr/README.md

 ## About this implementation
 This is a test implementation as a prrof of concept for the expression language.
 It includes basic tests as well as the possibility to include test descriptions and test them with a command line tool.

+The project is in incubation status and is not intended to be included in production mode projects.

 # Building the Sources
 ## JAVA
 * Clone the master branch (the `java` path from this project)